Death in the prime of life: Covid-19 proves especially lethal to younger Latinos

 Thirty-five years ago, she settled in the United States as an 18-year-old bride pregnant with a child who would be born with special needs.
 Quintero, already mother to a toddler, spoke no English and had no clue how to navigate the nation’s byzantine health-care system.

 But with the support of promotoras de salud — community health workers — she learned which questions to ask the surgeons and what support services her daughter’s developmental delays required as she worked toward a better life for her family.
-She washed dishes, cleaned houses, worked in the fields and cared for the elderly before going to school and becoming a message therapist and cosmetologist.
+She washed dishes, cleaned houses, worked in the fields and cared for the elderly before going to school and becoming a massage therapist and cosmetologist.

 Now, Quintero stands on the front lines in the battle against the coronavirus — as a promotora de salud.
 She knows that battle all too well from her own six-week bout with covid-19, when she relied on a nebulizer to ease her breathing.
 Sometimes, she is joined in her work by her daughter Lesly Quintero.